What happens after I've submitted an application for PAA?

 - If any supporting evidence provided is not suitable or doesn’t meet the criteria, the Examinations Office will inform you of this by email and advise you on what to do next.

-- Disability Support can review your supporting evidence before you re-submit your application for PAA.
-For more information, take a look at our article How can Disability Support assist me with my disability?
+- Disability Support & Inclusion can review your supporting evidence before you re-submit your application for PAA.
+For more information, take a look at our article An overview of the provisions and support you can access for your disability at King’s

 Where can I view my PAA?